-These are some of the basics things that you will need for your hike to the summit.
+These are some of the basic things that you will need for your hike to the summit.

-However, there are accommodations available if you are looking to spend more than a day in the area.
-Here are some hotels in the area, they have great reviews online.
+However, accommodations are available near the volcano for those looking to spend more than a day in the area.
+Some of them are

 Furthermore, there are camping areas available in the area.
 So, finding accommodations will not be an issue.

 No question, visiting this volcano and hiking to the summit is the top thing to do in El Salvador.
 Do not miss the opportunity of making it to the top of this large stratovolcano.